opengisch/QField-docs/en/prepare/gnss.rst

 - `@position_vertical_speed`
   - The vertical speed (in m/s) as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor.
   - IE
-- `@position_source_name`
-  - The name of the device that gave location information as reported by the sensor.
-If the position is manually set, the source name is "manual".
-  - IE
 - `@position_pdop`
   - Position dilution of precision as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor.
   - E